Twitter is a cesspool when it comes to all kinds of:

 Kyoto Animation, as many know, have been going through a lot in the past few years.
 Since their studio was burned down by a named man, that ended in dozens of people dying in the fire.

-Many more were injured, and Kyoto Animation spent the majority of their time mourning, and dealing with the situation, putting
+Many more were injured, and Kyoto Animation spent the majority of their time mourning, and dealing with the situation, putting anime on hold for good reason.

 One of the animators of Miss Kobayashi’s Dragon Maid (Yasuhiro Takemoto) lost their life in that incident, and so comments like this gloss over and ignore it, making it insensitive.
 People are pointing this out on Twitter.